EvisHome/EvisHomeLab/docs/smart-home/packages/ai_summary.md

 ## Architecture Diagram
 <!-- START_MERMAID_DESC -->
 The sequence diagram below details the interaction between the local Home Assistant instance and the remote **AI Log Reporter**.
 The process is initiated by a time-based trigger (7:00 AM) or a manual script invocation.
-Home Assistant opens a secure SSH tunnel to the remote host (`10.0.0.23`) and executes a Docker command (`docker exec`).
+Home Assistant opens a secure SSH tunnel to the remote host (`<REMOTE_HOST_IP>`) and executes a Docker command (`docker exec`).
 The `ai-log-reporter` container processes the logs and, upon completion, fires an asynchronous event (`update_ai_summary`) back to the Home Assistant API.
 This event payload is captured by a Template Trigger, which updates the permanent `sensor.daily_system_summary`.
 <!-- END_MERMAID_DESC -->

 <!-- START_MERMAID -->